(1) This section applies where—

-(b) the overseas company has ceased to have any connection with the United Kingdom by virtue of which it
+(b) the overseas company has ceased to have any connection

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 Mistake in contract lawThis Practice Note considers the legal concept of mistake in contract law.
 It examines common mistake, mutual mistake, unilateral mistake, mistake as to identity and mistake as to the document signed (non est factum).
 It also considers the impact of each of these types of

 notice of [assignment OR transfer]To: [insert name of landlord][of [insert address] OR whose registered office is at [insert address] Company number [insert number]][and][To: [insert name of head landlord]][of [insert address] OR whose registered office is at [insert address] Company number [insert

 Strict liabilityStrict liabilityWhen an offence does not require proof of a mental element it is an offence of strict liability.
 There are some common law offences of strict liability (eg public nuisance, outraging public decency and contempt) most though are statutory, arising often under